HeavenlyBerserker/codeChallenge/README.md

 ## Required Task 3

+Note: I thought we had to find the differences between the 2D_registration images, so in addition to doing differences, I tried to do SIFT and SURF descriptor matching.
+I included the results to both pairs of images.
+See outputs "task3/outputs" directory to see what I mean.
+Run "task3/task3-simple.py" to do the basics.
+If you want to see the SIFT and SURF matching tasks, run "task3/task3.py".

 Using python 3.6.7. install.sh installs the necessary libraries.
 Make sure you have pip3 available.
-Installs numpy, opencv-python, opencv-contrib-python, and scipy.
+Installs numpy, opencv-python, and opencv-contrib-python.
 Specific versions of opencv and opencv-contrib were used to run this due to them having SIFT and SURF descriptor support, which has been removed for more recent versions.

 I have implemented a python script that opens the images with opencv, first calculates the RGB pixel diferences and writes the difference image to "task2/outputs/diff.png".
 Then, the script detects the SIFT descriptors using opencv libraries, finds a matching of the descriptors and prints the image matching to "task2/outputs/matchedImSIFT.png".
 Lastly, the script detects the SURF descriptors using opencv libraries, finds a matching of the descriptors and prints the image matching to "task2/outputs/matchedImSIFT.png".
 The matching was done using opencv's implementation of 2 nearest neighbors.